zeynepselber/Human-Resource-Management-Software/README.md

 **Job seekers should be able to be listed.
 (Entire list only)** **Job positions should be able to be listed.
 (Entire list only)**

+**Employers should be able to add job postings to the system.**
+- Job description entry should be possible.
+(Compulsory)
+- The job position must be selected.
+(Compulsory)
+- City information should be able to be selected.
+(Compulsory)
+- It should be possible to enter min-max for the salary scale.
+(Optional)
+- The number of open positions must be entered.
+(Compulsory)
+- The application deadline must be entered.

+**All active job postings in the system should be listed.**
+**All active job postings in the system should be listed by date.**
+**All active job postings of a company should be listed in the system.**
+**Employers should be able to close a posting in the system.
+(Passive)**

 ## Built With
 -   [Java](https://www.oracle.com/java/technologies/)  - The programing language used